-It is recommended that birds that would normally be nursed and released following a bird strike/landing on deck are handled as little as possible and returned to the sea as soon as possible (rather than waiting for better weather or dusk etc).
+It is recommended that birds that would normally be nursed and released following a bird strike are handled as little as possible and returned to the sea as soon as possible (rather than waiting for better weather or dusk etc).
 Wear PPE such as gloves and face masks if available.
 Practice enhanced biosecurity and personal hygiene.
-While bird strikes on vessels that are not fishing are less likely please follow the above advice.